2217936322/gosdk/README.md

 - Add a menu framework
 - Linux support (This Summer)
 - General code overlook to maintain consistency and clean-ness (Priority)
+- Make rendering specific features work on a global render device object and make alias handlers [that means, some small changes to the render engine, unnoticeable]

 # credits
 Credits for gosdk go to: